Alexiso03/DS-Web-Application/Insurance_Risk_Assessment/README.md

 ### Data

-Starting off with INITIAL_CAPITAL, with premium arrival at a constant INCOME_INTENSITY rate, claims are independent and identically distributed non-negative random variables (here we consider exponentially distributed claim size with positive CLAIM_MEAN) and arrive according to a Poisson process with INCOME_INTENSITY rate.
+Starting off with INITIAL_CAPITAL, with premium arrival at a constant INCOME_INTENSITY rate, claims are independent and identically distributed non-negative random variables (here I considered exponentially distributed claim size with positive CLAIM_MEAN) and arrive according to a Poisson process with INCOME_INTENSITY rate.

 ### Dashboard